Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ## Data Graph

 To better understand the role of each asset in the graph and relationships, you can use an exchange which was created based on the Revit view.
-For illustration, let's rely on Forge Viewer, and show at least the match between data available through Model Derivative and - Data Exchange:
+For illustration, let's rely on Forge Viewer, and show at least the match between data available through Model Derivative and through Data Exchange:

 ![](./img/revit_to_fdx.png)